-In this post, we are going to see Manual Testing Vs Automation Testing.
+In this article, we are going to see Manual Testing vs Automation Testing.

 Manual testing is the process of testing the software manually to find the defects.
 Tester should have the perspective of an end user and to ensure all the features are working as mentioned in the requirement document.
 In this process, testers execute the test cases and generate the reports manually without using any automation tools.